 Sole proprietorships and general partnerships do not need a resident agent.

-- Not Receiving Legal Notices – If the listed resident agent isn’t able to receive legal notices, this doesn’t mean a lawsuit can’t proceed.
+- Not Receiving Legal Notices – If the listed resident agent cannot receive legal notices, this lawsuit will still proceed.
 If a process server is unsuccessful in reaching the company’s resident agent, the court can proceed with the case.
-This could result in a judgement being placed against the business without the owners knowing.
+This could result in a judgment being placed against the business without the owners knowing.

 - Administrative Dissolution – In Kansas, if the business doesn’t have a resident agent, the Secretary of State can dissolve the entity.

-- Penalties and Fees – By not maintaining a current resident agent, penalties and fees can be levied against the entity and in some cases the owners too.
-Once an entity is no longer in good standing with the state, the owners have lost their liability protection and are at risk personally.
+- Penalties and Fees – By not maintaining a current resident agent, penalties and state fees can be levied against the entity and, in some cases, the owners too.
+Once an entity is no longer in good standing with the state, the owners may lose their liability protection and are at risk personally.

-The resident agent needs to have a physical address (often referred to as a registered office or principal office) in the state of Kansas.
-This can be your home address, the address of an accountant or attorney, the address of the business, or a resident agent service.
-Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable, since someone has to be available to sign for documents.
+The resident agent needs to have a physical street address (often referred to as a registered office or principal office) in the state of Kansas.
+This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or professional resident agent service.
+Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable since someone has to be available to sign for documents.

 Yes!
-Any individual, owner, member, officer, director, etc of a business entity that meets the state requirements can be a resident agent.
+Any individual, owner, member, officer, director, etc., of a business entity that meets the state resident agent requirements above, can be a resident agent.

-Provided one of the members or officers live in Kansas, it is often more convenient and less expensive to act as your own agent rather than hiring a service.
+Provided one of the members or officers lives in Kansas, it is less expensive to act as your own agent rather than hiring a service.
 While this is the route many businesses take, there are a few reasons to consider hiring a service.

 - Privacy – The address of the resident agent becomes public record and is available for anybody to see.
-This can be especially concerning if someone is doing business on the side and they don’t want their employer knowing about the business.
+This can be especially concerning if someone is doing business on the side, and they don’t want their employer knowing about the business.
 Also, if the business is sued, the notice will be delivered to the address on file.
-This could mean employees, customers or even neighbors witnessing the event.
-There is always the remote possibility a vindictive litigant or upset customer showing up at your house.
+This could mean employees, customers, or even neighbors witnessing the event.
+There is also the remote possibility of a vindictive litigant or upset customer showing up at your house.